mathesar-foundation/mathesar/docs/docs/installation/build-from-source/index.md

     sudo journalctl --priority=notice --unit=caddy.service
     ```

+### Set up your user account
-Now you can start using the Mathesar app by visiting the URL `xDOMAIN_NAMEx`.
+Mathesar is now installed!
+You can use it by visiting the URL `xDOMAIN_NAMEx`.

+You'll be prompted to set up an admin user account the first time you open Mathesar.
+Just follow the instructions on screen.

 ## Administration